 Yes.
 We encourage students interested in reapplying to revisit the program information and consider whether they are a good fit.
 You might also find it helpful to ask a trusted mentor or friend to review your materials for strengths and weaknesses.If I am not invited for interviews or admitted, can I appeal the decision?

 Most of our students are supported by graduate assistantships that might entail research duties, teaching assistance, or some combination thereof.
-Graduate assistantships generally provide instate tuition waivers, health insurance, and a stipend equivalent to approximately $20-25/hour for 20 hours/week appointments (rate dependent on duties).
+Graduate assistantships generally provide tuition waivers each semester, health insurance, and a stipend equivalent to approximately $20-25/hour for 20 hours/week appointments (rate dependent on duties).
 Some of these appointments are on projects with school psychology program faculty, but our students may also work for other faculty and researchers in our home department, Educational Psychology; other departments in the college or university; or in one of the many research or outreach centers affiliated with the college.
-There are also a variety of training grants (e.g., Project I-LEAD) available to MA+specialist certificate students that provide semesterly or annual stipends to support grant specific training experiences (e.g., courses, fieldwork, proseminars.Do you guarantee funding for admitted students?
+There are also training fellowships (e.g., Project I-LEAD) available to MA+specialist certificate students that provide stipends on a semester or annual basis to support grant specific training experiences (e.g., courses, fieldwork, proseminars.Do you guarantee funding for admitted students?